An Introduction to Pooled Employer Plans (PEPs)

 Pooled Employer Plans (PEPs)

 When the SECURE Act passed in 2019, it opened a new world of possibilities for companies offering their employees retirement benefits – including the introduction of Pooled Employer Plans – or PEPs.
-Unlike a Traditional 401(k) or Individual Retirement Plan (IRA), PEPs allow multiple companies to join a retirement plan across a variety of industries and geographical areas, combining investment efforts in the interest of the employee.
+Unlike a Traditional 401(k) or Individual Retirement Plan (IRA), PEPs allow multiple companies to join a retirement plan across a variety of industries and geographical areas, combining investment efforts in the interest of the employees.

-Advantages of a Pooled Employer Plan
+Advantages of Pooled Employer Plans

-Disadvantages of a Pooled Employer Plan
+Disadvantages of Pooled Employer Plans

-PEP disadvantages are almost exactly the opposite of its advantages, especially on the administrative side.
+PEP disadvantages are almost exactly the opposite of their advantages, especially on the administrative side.
 A PEP offers limited ability to select its recordkeepers and plan administrators.
 Instead, these are often assigned to third-parties with little room for flexibility.

 Roles within a Pooled Employer Plan